kilozebra/videobridge/README.md

 ## Usage

-If `mediamtx` is not running already, start it.
-Then start `videobridge`:

-  $ sudo /opt/videobridge/run-videobridge.sh

-Output from `videobridge` and `ffmpeg` will be mixed on stderr.

 > [!NOTE]
-> To avoid running as root, use a [udev](https://www.man7.org/linux/man-pages/man7/udev.7.html)
+> To avoid the need to run videobridge as root, set up a [udev](https://www.man7.org/linux/man-pages/man7/udev.7.html)
 > rule to make the DJI Goggles accessible by a non-root user and/or group.

+Start mediamtx if it is not running.
+Then run videobridge.
+Output from `videobridge` and `ffmpeg` will be mixed on stderr.

+    `$ sudo /opt/videobridge/run-videobridge.sh`

 In a WebRTC-capable browser, go to `http://IP_ADDRESS:8889/live/djifpv` (replace `IP_ADDRESS` with the address the device running mediamtx).

 Power up your goggles, plug them in, and connect a battery to your craft.
 After a few seconds, you should see the video appear in your browser.
 For more playback protocol and client options, see the [Read from the server](https://github.com/bluenviron/mediamtx#read-from-the-server) section of the mediamtx documentation.